After Gawking at the Bean, we headed over to the Art Institute of

-After Gawking at the Bean, we headed over to the Art Institute of Chicago (our CAA IDs got us in for free), where we saw the artworks we had only seen projected in a dark art history class.
+Chicago (our CAA IDs got us in for free), where we saw the artworks we had only seen projected in a dark art history class.
 The most famous piece was of course (because of art historical and pop culture recognition) A Sunday Afternoon on the Island of la Grande Jatte painted by Georges-Pierre Seurat.
-Picasso, Van Gogh, Warhol, and all the greats were also present of course, but
+Picasso, Van Gogh, Warhol, and all the greats were also present of course, butwhat really got my attention more than the Paintings were some of the more recent new media works

 Being Not Truthful Always worked Against Me